JelaniThompson/DevCircleTorontoHackathon/README.md

 # Clothing Image Detector (CID) for Facebook Messenger

-The Facebook messenger app that analyzes clothing objects in a picture and finds that image in the Shopify inventory.
+The Facebook messenger app analyzes clothing items in a picture and attempts to find that item in a store's inventory that uses Shopify.

 Created during the Messenger Bots 2017 Hackathon hosted by Facebook Developer Circles in Toronto.